Federated learning: Decentralized federated learning

 In the decentralized federated learning setting, the nodes are able to coordinate themselves to obtain the global model.
 This setup prevents single point failures as the model updates are exchanged only between interconnected nodes without the orchestration of the central server.
 Nevertheless, the specific network topology may affect the performances of the learning process.
 See blockchain-based federated learning and the references therein.

+Personalized federated learning

+In many application domains, not all clients are the same.
+Clients may share the same model architecture, but each have a different data distribution—which is known as Personalized federated learning (PFL), or even have different model architectures, like mobile phones and IoT devices—which is known as Heterogeneous federated learning.
+The key challenge in training a PFL model is to keep each client different from others, and at the same time benefit from generalizing across clients.

 Heterogeneous federated learning

-An increasing number of application domains involve a large set of heterogeneous clients, e.g., mobile phones and IoT devices.
 Most of the existing federated learning strategies assume that local models share the same global model architecture.
-Recently, a new federated learning framework named HeteroFL was developed to address heterogeneous clients equipped with very different computation and communication capabilities.
+In 2020, a federated learning framework named HeteroFL was developed to address heterogeneous clients equipped with very different computation and communication capabilities.
 The HeteroFL technique can enable the training of heterogeneous local models with dynamically varying computation and non-IID data complexities while still producing a single accurate global inference model.